cloudify-cosmo/cloudify-stage/conf/README.md

   * `attribution` -  string, attribution data to be displayed as small text box on a map,  HTML allowed, it is required by map providers, check [Leaflet-providers preview](https://leaflet-extras.github.io/leaflet-providers/preview/) for examples and requirements from different providers
   * `accessToken` - string, API key to be passed to map tile tiles provider

-* `logLevel` - string, default logging level, allowed strings are defined by [Winston](https://github.com/winstonjs/winston) logger

-* `whiteLabel` - object, Cloudify UI white-labelling configuration
+* `whiteLabel` - object, UI white-labelling configuration
   * `logoUrl` - string, relative URL to logo image
   * `mainColor` - string, main color (CSS color)
   * `headerTextColor` - string, color of text in page header (CSS color)